abhi5455/E-Tracker/README.md

   * User can add, delete and view Expenses.
   * User can also Compute expenses within specific period of time.
       * Calculate total Amount spent.
-      * Compute w.r.t added category
+      * Compute w.r.t added category.
+  * User can also add category for easier computation.
 ##### NOTE: The app uses Local Storage to store data.
 <br>